liranh85/webpack-boilerplates/react-scss/README.md

-# Webpack 4 boilerplate for ESNext and SCSS
+# Webpack 4 boilerplate for React and SCSS
 This boilerplate will quickly set you up with:
 - Webpack 4
 - React